3 Reasons to Take Advantage of Balance Transfer Credit Cards

 The Bottom Line

 A balance transfer is an excellent option if you are struggling with loan payments or credit card debt.
-They can offer a reprieve and the opportunity to consolidate finances.
 That said, it's important to remember that though these cards may have low or no balance transfer fees, they can come with high APRs.

 Be sure to shop around and find the best terms and lowest interest rate available to you.
 Also, when using no balance transfer fee cards, make sure you can pay off the balance before the promotional period ends.
 Doing so will help you avoid incurring hefty finance charges.